Search This Blog

 I did the detail shaping with a Dremel rotary tool fitted with a small sanding tube.
 The outside edges I was able to do on my disc sander.
 I removed a little extra material in a few places, like the thumb hole, to make it more comfortable.

-I've sealed it with Linseed oil.
+I've sealed them with Linseed oil.
 It's the same type of oil used to mix with the paints, so I know it's going to do the job.

-That's it, Shelley can try it and if she wants any changes I can tweak it as required.
+That's it, Shelley can try one and if she wants any changes I can tweak them as required.

 ==